-We chatted with Cesar Millan to ask him some of our most pressing dog training questions and his answers delivered some seriously solid advice.
+We chatted with Cesar Millan to ask him some of our most pressing dog-training questions, and his answers delivered some solid advice.

 Cesar Millan: The most common mistake I see is not following what I call the fulfillment formula — that is, exercise, discipline then affection.
 We tend to give affection, affection, affection and this creates unstable dogs and bad behavior because then you have trouble earning your dog's trust, respect and loyalty.

-Cesar Millan: The walk is exercise and that's great -- but that's only part of the formula.
-Dogs need discipline, too — this is where rules, boundaries and limitations come in.
+CM: The walk is exercise and that's great — but that's only part of the formula.
+Dogs need discipline too — this is where rules, boundaries and limitations come in.
 Leadership is about showing the dogs — through your actions and energy — what you expect of them.
 Remember that you have to be consistent.
 If you break the rules, they will too!

-Cesar Millan: It helps to start the day with a good, fast walk.
-And that's not a walk where the dog is peeing on every tree and barking at every other dog on the street … which will just put him in an excited state.
+CM: It helps to start the day with a good, fast walk.
+And that's not a walk where the dog is peeing on every tree and barking at every other dog on the street… which will just put him in an excited state.
 Then when you lock him up inside the house with that kind of energy, he's more likely to be destructive.
 You want him in a calm, submissive state and a brisk walk, run or bike ride is the best way to achieve that.

 Also, find activities that stimulate his mind and challenge him, like search-and-rescue activities.
 Try a treat ball or a Kong toy, have him wear a backpack on the walk, go for a pack walk with your neighbors and their dogs, or play a game with him, even for 10 minutes before you leave the house, that challenges him to use his nose.